Geertruida Wijsmuller-Meijer: 1941 till June 1942 Help for French soldiers

+May 1942 Arrest of Wijsmuller

 In May 1942, Wijsmuller was arrested and put in custody in the prison on the Amstelveenseweg in Amsterdam.
 The Gestapo suspected she was helping Jewish refugees to flee the Netherlands to France and Switzerland.
 A group of Jews and their hiding people were arrested at their hiding place in Nispen.
 Wijsmuller had provided them with false identity papers and escape routes, which she smuggled from Brussels to the Netherlands.
 But the refugees only knew her pseudonym "Madame Odi".
 Her husband came to plead her innocence with the Nazis.
 Wijsmuller was released after a few days due to a lack of evidence.
 She kept in contact with Nijkerk.
 At the end of 1943 travelling abroad became impossible.

-1942–1944: Food help
+1942-1944 Food aid

 From 1942, Wijsmuller was also a member of Group 2000, a resistance group led by Jacoba van Tongeren.
 Her position was head of the Red Cross Services.
 She focused on sending food parcels.
 All children in Westerbork received a package at Christmas 1943.
 After that, Wijsmuller worked three days a week with others in the Nieuwe Kerk to prepare and send food parcels, first to people in Westerbork, and from February to September 1944 to people in the Bergen-Belsen and Theresienstadt concentration camps.
 A total of 7000 parcels were sent by name.
 People also brought food to her house to distribute.
 An egg merchant from Landsmeer brought her about 1000 duck eggs every week.
 Wijsmuller then delivered them to elderly homes and hospitals in the city.
 She called this work the "foodbusiness".

-September 1944: Children from Westerbork
+September 1944 Children from Westerbork

 In September 1944, Wijsmuller discovered that 50 "orphans" (Jewish children taken up without their parents) from Westerbork would be deported.
 She regularly had brought food to a number of these children in the Amsterdam Huis van Bewaring (house of detention).
 Alarmed by this news, she went to the Nazis.
 She claimed that she knew these children were not Jewish, but born out of Dutch non-Jewish mothers and German soldiers.
 According to the law these children were Dutch.
 To prove her point she showed a Dutch bill which she had manufactured herself.
 She insisted on "special treatment" for the children.
 The children traveled on to Theresienstadt, stayed together as a group and returned after the war.